TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

 Stack memory size is smaller compared to heap memory.

-Static Memory Allocation is done before program execution.
-Dynamic Memory Allocation is done during program execution.
+Static Memory Allocation (Stack) is done before program execution.
+Dynamic Memory Allocation (Heap) is done during program execution.
 In static memory allocation, once the memory is allocated, the memory size can not change.
 In dynamic memory allocation, when memory is allocated the memory size can be changed.

 **Abstract Class vs. Interface**